atsuvovor/CyberThreat_Insight/model_dev/lagacy_best_model_dev/README.md

 </p>

 ## Introduction

-Below is a **fully repolished, GitHub-ready README.md** that **integrates your new evaluation discussion**, **clearly highlights the prediction gaps**, and **accurately reflects what your pipeline is *actually doing*** from a scientific and engineering standpoint.

-This version is suitable for:

-* GitHub (public or private)
-* Academic review
-* Enterprise / security architecture review
-* Interview or portfolio defense

-I’ve **kept it honest**, **technically precise**, and **clearly differentiated supervised vs. anomaly detection behavior**, which is critical at senior/architect level.

----

-# 📌 README.md

-## CyberThreat-Insight

-### Baseline Multi-Classifier Anomaly Detection Framework for Cybersecurity Analytics

 **CyberThreat-Insight** is a baseline multi-classifier machine learning framework designed to detect **anomalous and malicious behavior** in cybersecurity data.
 The framework benchmarks **supervised, unsupervised, clustering, and deep learning models** under a unified evaluation pipeline and highlights the **strengths and limitations of each modeling paradigm** for cyber threat detection.